 Spiked shoes were their specialty, and these sneakers gained a lot of recognition at the Olympics, specifically the 1928 Olympic Summer Games held in Amsterdam.
 The attention came when a good number of athletes wore the shoes and won medals and broke records in them.

 But come the 1940s, the two brothers had a fallout which prompted Rudolf Dassler to leave and create his own shoe company which he named Puma Schuhfabrik Rudolf Dassler.
 Meanwhile, Adolf turned Gebrüder Dassler Schuhfabrik into present-day Adidas.

-But football wasn’t the only sport that Puma dabbled in.
+But soccer wasn’t the only sport that Puma dabbled in.
 Slowly but surely, the brand branched out.
 One category it went into and dominated was basketball.
 For this, it created many great basketball shoes which also spawned the creation of basketball inspired lifestyle kicks.